laminlabs/lamin-blog/docs/1000genomes.md

 While Iceberg & DuckLake are based on the parquet format, and LaminDB is format-agnostic, **LanceDB** manages datasets in the Lance format, a columnar format inspired by parquet that's optimized for arrays.[^lancedb-format] To use LanceDB, you need to convert your data into the Lance format.
 While LanceDB fits the lakehouse architecture, non-lakehouse architectures for managing array-like data exist, too, in particular, `arraylake` & `tensorstore` for `.zarr` arrays, and `tiledb` for `.tiledb` arrays.[^tiledb] These non-lakehouse technologies are out of scope for this post given the established query engines don't apply to them.

-Today a new generation of readers can even efficiently query raw `.vcf` files directly,[^biodatageeks] albeit without the advantages of cloud nativeness and a much broader big data ecosystem.

 (time-travel)=